Shoma-Asaka/mechanopharm-infer/README.md

 `mechanopharm-infer` is a lightweight inference toolkit for mechanopharmacology response-landscape analysis.
-It is the data-facing companion to the theory paper
+It is the data-facing companion to the theory paper.

 The toolkit extracts the practical fingerprint set defined by the theory (`EC50(m)`, `m*(c)`, `c_rev`, `E_peak`, `t_peak`, `E_inf`) from endpoint and